Rijksmuseum Amsterdam entry without waiting

-Like the participants of our blogger trip Amsterdam in the Netherlands you can read here:
+How the participants of our blogger trip experienced Amsterdam in the Netherlands you can read here:

 - Amsterdam tips for vegans can be found at Best Vegan Tours.

 - Claudia from Claudi around the world was with us in Amsterdam and Leiden.
-She's got along Rembrandt and his story deals.
-Under this link you can learn more about the painter.
+She also researched Rembrandt and his story .
+Under this link, you can learn more about the painter.

-- Katharina von Niederlandeeblog has the Late Rembrandt special exhibition at the Rijksmuseum besucht.
+- Katharina von Niederlandeeblog visited Late Rembrandt special exhibition at the Rijksmuseum .

-If you have more time for Amsterdam and Holland, a trip is worthwhile:
+If you have more time for Amsterdam and Holland, a side trip is worthwhile to:

 Do you already know: